 Thomas survived the war, but claimed a pension (VDH is an acronym for valvular disease of the heart).
 He died on 1 March 1972 in the USA.

-Below is the ledger preserved in the WFA collection (again because he survived the card has not yet been digitised by Ancestry).
+Below is the ledger preserved in the WFA collection and the related pension card.

 This is the last of the original 203 files to be taken into TNA, which is available via the reference PIN 26/203.